drapergem/draper/Readme.markdown

   * Add information about the `.decorator` method
   * Make clear the pattern of overriding accessor methods of the wrapped model
   * Build sample Rails application(s)
-  * Add a short screencast
-  * Add YARD documentation to source
   * Add a section about contributing
 * Generators
   * Implement hook so generating a controller/scaffold generates a decorator